DreamRealitii/SendPlaysToDiscord/README.md

 # SendPlaysToDiscord
-Beat Saber mod that sends score data to a Discord Webhook when a level is finished.

 Origin Story:
 1. The university I go to has a rhythm game server.
 2. They were holding an asynchronous osu! tournament using Discord bots that automatically check the leaderboards for new scores by specific users.